Two-Stage Signal Reconstruction for Amplitude-Phase-Time Block Modulation-based Communications: Proposed Two-Stage Signal Reconstruction Algorithm

+The accurate estimation of $\phi_n$ is critical, as it fundamentally dictates the formulation and subsequent resolution of the optimization problem.
+A conventional approach might approximate $\phi_n$ by arithmetically averaging the phases of the received $n$-th block, obtained via the $\arg(\cdot)$ function.
+However, this method is highly susceptible to phase ambiguity due to the inherent discontinuity of the $\arg(\cdot)$ function, which wraps phases into the principal interval $(-\pi, \pi]$.
+If the true phase of $\check{a}_n$ or $\check{b}_n$ falls outside this principal range, the wrapped values can severely skew the arithmetic mean, thereby introducing substantial estimation bias.

-The amplitude constraint is relatively straightforward to handle, but the phase constraint is highly nontrivial and difficult to address directly.
-To overcome this challenge, we introduce a novel approach that exploits the geometric symmetry inherent in APTBM blocks.
-As illustrated in Fig.~\ref{aptbm2}, consider the $n$-th block $\mathbf{c}_n$ in the complex plane.
-A unit circle centered at the origin $O$ is drawn, where the line segments connecting $O$ to the two complex symbols $a_n$ and $b_n$ form equal angles $\theta_n$ with respect to the line connecting $O$ and the point $e^{j\phi_n}$ on the unit circle.
-This observation reveals that the two symbols within each APTBM block exhibit geometric symmetry with respect to their associated initial-phase point on the unit circle.
-Such symmetry provides a clear geometric interpretation of the phase constraint in \eqref{eq:aptbm_phase}, which applies universally to all APTBM blocks, including the $m$-th block $\mathbf{c}_m$ shown in Fig.~\ref{aptbm2}.
-Adopting this geometric perspective facilitates reformulating the optimization problem in \eqref{eq:original_SR} into a more tractable form.
+To circumvent this limitation, we exploit the inherent geometric symmetry of the APTBM blocks.
+As illustrated in Fig.~\ref{aptbm2}, let us consider the $n$-th block $\mathbf{c}_n$ in the complex plane.
+On a unit circle centered at the origin $O$, the vectors extending from $O$ to the complex symbols $a_n$ and $b_n$ subtend equal angles $\theta_n$ with respect to the reference vector $e^{\jmath \phi_n}$.
+This property dictates that the two symbols within an APTBM block are symmetrically distributed around their associated initial phase, which effectively bisects the angle between them.
+This symmetry provides an intuitive geometric interpretation of the phase constraint in \eqref{eq:aptbm_phase} and applies universally to all APTBM blocks, as exemplified by the $m$-th block $\mathbf{c}_m$ in Fig.~\ref{aptbm2}.
+Consequently, rather than arithmetically averaging the potentially wrapped phases, we vectorially combine the unit-normalized symbols in the complex plane and extract the phase of the resultant vector.
+Formally, the initial phase is estimated as